asicbytes/gpgpusim/gpu_arch/notes.md

 A Thread Block does not migrate—it stays on one SM until all its threads finish execution.
 Inside each SM, a Thread Block is broken into Warps.All threads in a warp execute the same instruction at the same time (SIMT execution model).

-If threads in a warp diverge (e.g., due to an if-else statement), performance is reduced.Each SM has multiple CUDA cores (ALUs) where warps execute.
+If threads in a warp diverge (e.g., due to an if-else statement), performance is reduced.Each SM has multiple CUDA cores (ALUs) where warps execute.A Warp Scheduler in the SM picks a ready-to-execute warp.

+The warp executes its instruction using CUDA cores.

+If a warp stalls (e.g., waiting on memory), the scheduler switches to another warp to keep the SM busy.More active warps → Better latency hiding (because when some warps wait on memory, others keep executing).

+Modern GPUs have multiple warp schedulers per SM, so several warps execute simultaneously.